 I had never been on an organised guided Cape Town tour with any of the Cape Town tour companies, though I had lived in the city for most of my adult life and visited all of the stops at one time or another.

 During my recent trip to Cape Town I came to know from my brother about a newly launched local Cape Flats tour company, Cool Running Travels.
 They offer exclusive private guided tours, specialised tours and chauffeur services in the Western Cape and Garden Route.

 Our Cape Town tour guide was the owner, Emraan Roode who offered Simone and myself the opportunity to experience the Cape Peninsula tour for ourselves at a discounted rate, before the official launch.
-Emraan has extensive experience working for luxury hotels and a multi-city tour operator.
+Emraan has extensive experience in Cape Town tourism, working for luxury Cape Town hotels and a multi-city tour operator.
 He decided that it was time to strike out on his own and launch his singular vision of a luxury travel and tour company with affordable rates and personalised service.

-We confirmed our booking for the Cape Town private tour directly with Emraan as the website was still under construction and online bookings were not yet available.
+We confirmed our booking for the Cape Town private tour directly with Emraan, as the website was still under construction and online bookings were not yet available.
 All bookings can be requested via the Booking page and they will work out a price based on your requirements.

 Prices for the Cape Town day trips vary and are dependent on the number of people in the group, the type of vehicle selected and any customisations requested.
 Please check whether the tour selected is wheelchair accessible because some of the terrain is uneven and certain areas may not have wheelchair accessibility ramps.

 A quick Google search reveals that similar regular private Cape Peninsula tours are priced online at US$325 for two people, before customisations.

 - Professional guide

 - Entrance fees to Cape of Good Hope Nature Reserve for a Cape Point tour and to Boulders Beach penguin colony.